-St Peter’s Early Learning Centre is a Catholic Early Learning Environment, a partnership of education between Loreto Mandeville Hall Toorak, St Kevin’s College and the Parish of St Peter’s Toorak.
+St Peter’s Early Learning Centre is a Catholic Early Learning Environment, a partnership of education between St Kevin’s College Toorak and the Parish of St Peter’s Toorak.
 We strive to provide a sense of belonging, respecting the children as competent and capable learners, seeing each child as a balanced child with a strong sense of identity.

 Children have the opportunity and time to discover and explore, to question and predict, to wonder, to imagine and to dream.
 We welcome the Early Years Learning Framework (EYLF) and the Victorian Early Years Learning and Development Framework (VEYLDF) which inspire our conversations, by providing a common language about learning.
 These influences provide a lens when viewing our curriculum, ensuring its relevance to our early childhood setting and to our local community.

 Emphasis is placed upon the value of respect for self, others and the environment; and to develop a strong, positive self-image as well as the understanding of the rights and feelings of others.
 Each child is encouraged to be actively involved in strategies of collaboration and negotiation.